The "Distillery" Clean Laboratories

 In these laboratories, geological, archaeological and biological samples are prepared for isotopic analysis or elemental concentration determination.
 Sample preparation protocols include:

-During the first 4 years, over 3,000 samples have been prepared for isotopic analyses and the laboratories support a large number of academic staff, PhD, MSc and Honours students (at UoW and other Australian universities or overseas).
+During the first 10 years, over 8,000 samples have been prepared for isotopic analyses, and the laboratories support a large number of academic staff and research students (at UoW and other Australian universities or overseas).